 Grooming and Maintenance

-Faucaria plants is a self-sufficient plant that does not require additional grooming.
+Faucaria plant is a self-sufficient plant that does not require additional grooming.

 How to Propagate Faucaria